 CEREMONY IN HONOUR OF GREAT COMPARATISTS

-The Executive Committee of the Academy has unanimously and enthusiastically approved the organization of a new ceremony in honour of five great comparatists.
-The event will take place in Paris on Monday, May 16, 2022, at 9 a.m, at 28 Rue Saint-Guillaume (Paris 7th).
-During the event, a laudatio will firstly be delivered for each laureate.
-The five laureates will then be invited to debate together on the topic “teaching comparative law: current challenges.
+The Executive Committee of the Academy has unanimously and enthusiastically approved the organization of a second ceremony in honour of five great comparatists.
+The event took place in Paris on Monday, May 16, 2022, at 9 a.m, at 28 Rue Saint-Guillaume (Paris 7th).
+During the event, a laudatio was firstly be delivered for each laureate.
+The five laureates then debated together on the topic “teaching comparative law: current challenges.

 Discover below the programme and the biographies of the honoured comparatists.

 Delivered by Katharina Boele-Woelki and Diego P. Fernández Arroyo.